rubenrua/Notes/emacs.md

 * delete-non-matching-lines (this is alias to keep-lines)
 * delete-duplicate-lines (Emacs 24.4) delete duplicated lines in text selection.
 * package-list-packages: Fetch and display the list of available packages.
+* whitespace-cleanup: Cleanup some blank problems in all buffer or at region.

 EMACS FILE:
 ------------